scandale-project/scandale/docs/index.rst

 `SCANDALE <https://github.com/scandale-project/scandale>`_, is a libre software which is providing a backend architecture for collecting data from probes and storing proof of checks (cryptographic timestamping).

-The platform is providing:
+This platform is composed of:

-- a documenteted HTTP API which is providing a PubSub mechansim and a;
-  connection to a database (PostgreSQL);
+- a documented HTTP API with a PubSub mechansim and a connection to a database;
 - a backend to deploy and monitor a network of probes.
-  This architecture is relying on the
+  The architecture is relying on the
   `Smart Python Agent Development Environment <https://github.com/javipalanca/spade>`_;
+- a service to timestamp the collected data with a third party (`RFC 3161 <https://www.ietf.org/rfc/rfc3161.txt>`_) for the proof of checks.

-- possibility to extend the platform in order to share data with external system, such as MISP.
+It is possibility to extend the platform in order to share data with external system, such as MISP.

 .. toctree::